plantarium-platform/sproutscaler-go/README.md

-# SproutScaler: Intelligent Auto-Scaling Solution for HAProxy-Based Infrastructure
+# SproutScaler: AutoScaling for Plantarium Platform

 **SproutScaler** is a core component of the [Plantarium Platform](https://github.com/plantarium-platform), a lightweight and resource-efficient solution inspired by cloud architecture principles, designed for running serverless functions and microservices.